Azathothas/Stars/README.md

 - [nlewo/nix2container](https://github.com/nlewo/nix2container) – An archive-less dockerTools.buildImage implementation
 - [noahgorstein/jqp](https://github.com/noahgorstein/jqp) – A TUI playground to experiment with jq
 - [noborus/ov](https://github.com/noborus/ov) – 🎑Feature-rich terminal-based text viewer.
 It is a so-called terminal pager.
+- [noborus/trdsql](https://github.com/noborus/trdsql) – CLI tool that can execute SQL queries on CSV, LTSV, JSON, YAML and TBLN.
+Can output to various formats.
 - [nodauf/GoMapEnum](https://github.com/nodauf/GoMapEnum) – User enumeration and password bruteforce on Azure, ADFS, OWA, O365, Teams and gather emails on Linkedin
 - [nullt3r/udpx](https://github.com/nullt3r/udpx) – Fast and lightweight, UDPX is a single-packet UDP scanner written in Go that supports the discovery of over 45 services with the ability to add custom ones.
 It is easy to use and portable, and can be run on Linux, Mac OS, and Windows.
 Unlike internet-wide scanners like zgrab2 and zmap, UDPX is designed for portability and ease of use.
 - [nxtrace/NTrace-core](https://github.com/nxtrace/NTrace-core) – NextTrace, an open source visual route tracking CLI tool